Buy or Sell Gaming and Leisure Properties Inc. (GLPI) Stock Now | Don't Try to Be a Top Gun

 Wolfe Research gave a rating of “Peer Perform” to GLPI, setting the target price at $52 in the report published on June 15th of the current year.

-After a stumble in the market that brought GLPI to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.90% of gains for the given period.
+After a stumble in the market that brought GLPI to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.05% of loss for the given period.

 Insider Trading